-By 1965, the school held more than 6,000 students, none of whom were being properly cared for by the limited number of staff.
-Throughout the first decade that the school was open, every child brought to live there contracted hepatitis, which is often spread through feces, within six months.
-The rapidly spreading problem launched controversial studies in which children were injected with the virus and then monitored.
-After touring the institution, Senator Robert Kennedy declares it a “snake pit.”
+By 1965, the school held more than 6,000 students, none of whom were being properly cared for by the inadequate number of staff.
+Throughout the first decade the school was open, every child brought to live there contracted hepatitis, which is often spread through feces, within six months of admission.
+The rapidly spreading problem led to controversial studies in which children were injected with the virus and then monitored.
+After touring the institution that year, Senator Robert Kennedy declared it a “snake pit.”
 He saw children living in “filth and dirt, their clothing in rags, in rooms less comfortable and cheerful than the cages in which we put animals in a zoo.”

 It took decades, though, before public outcry reached the point where the school was shut down.
-Newscaster Geraldo Rivera, then an investigative reporter, was given a key to the building by a staff member that was fired for causing an uproar.
+In 1971 and 1972, the Staten Island Advance published over two dozen articles about Willowbrook by reporter Jane Kurtin and photojournalist Eric Aerts.
+Television newscaster Geraldo Rivera, then an investigative reporter, was given a key to Building 19 by a staff member who was subsequently fired.
 Rivera made a name for himself when he hopped the fence and snuck into the building with a camera crew.

 The last children, Staten Island natives who were relocated to Manhattan and then returned, were removed from Building 29 in September 1987.
 Half of the property was transferred in 1989 to the City University of New York.
 Some of the buildings were renovated, others demolished, and the College of Staten Island (CSI) moved to its new campus in 1993.
 Repurposing the site literally removed the Willowbrook State School from the map.